 Many marketers have grown accustomed to using Universal Analytics since it has been the go-to website analytics tool for over a decade.
 However, since Universal Analytics will stop processing new data in 2023, many marketers and business owners are making the switch to Google Analytics 4 now.
 However, GA4 is quite a bit different than Universal Analytics and there is definitely a learning curve.
-In order to help you get used to Google Analytics 4, we thought it’d be helpful to recreate Universal Analytics reports in GA4 or otherwise show you where to find the same information.
+In order to help you get used to Google Analytics 4, we thought it’d be helpful to recreate Universal Analytics reports in GA4 or otherwise show you where to find the same information in the updated UI.

 Before We Begin: